hassio-addons/addon-ssh/README.md

 1. If you installed the "SSH server" add-on from the built-in add-on, then remove that one first.
-2. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
+1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
     **NOTE**: Do not add this repository, but use:
     `https://github.com/hassio-addons/repository`.
-3. Install the "SSH - Secure Shell" add-on from our repository
+1. Install the "SSH - Secure Shell" add-on from our repository
-5. Start the "SSH - Secure Shell" add-on
+1. Start the "SSH - Secure Shell" add-on
-6. Check the logs of the "SSH - Secure Shell" add-on to see if everything went well.
+1. Check the logs of the "SSH - Secure Shell" add-on to see if everything went well.

 Please read the rest of this document further instructions.

 ## Configuration

-_Please remember to restart the add-on when the configuration changes._
+Note: _Please remember to restart the add-on when the configuration changes._

 Example add-on configuration:

 ```json
 {
   "debug": true,